-(ii) the economic courts.
+(iii) the economic courts.

-It is worthy of note that since the issuance of the Ordinance on Commercial Arbitration (which was no longer valid) on 25 February 2003 (“Ordinance”), no discrimination has been found between the former economic arbitration system established under Decree No. 116/CP dated 5 September 1994 and Vietnam International Arbitration Center (“VIAC”) affiliated to the Vietnam Chamber of Commerce and Industry.
+It is worthy of note that since the issuance of the Ordinance on Commercial Arbitration (which was no longer valid) on 25 February 2003 (“Ordinance”), no discrimination has been found between the former economic arbitration system established under Decree No. 116/CP dated 5 September 1994 and Vietnam International Arbitration Center (“VIAC”) affiliated to the Vietnam Chamber of Commerce and Industry (“VCCI”).
 They are all commercial arbitration centers newly registered under the Ordinance, being non-governmental organizations and having mandate of judging all commercial disputes in general.
 Until Law on Commercial Arbitrations of 2010, Vietnamese commercial arbitrations become more opened with foreign arbitrators and more powerful with injunction relieves and court support.

 Unless otherwise agreed by the parties, the arbitration procedures shall be in Vietnamese and the law governing arbitral proceedings shall be decided by the Arbitration Council.
 Arbitral awards are delivered by a majority vote.
-In the event voting majority is not reached, the arbitration award shall be delivered in the opinion of the President of the Arbitration Council Within 30 days from the date of an arbitral award, if either party does not agree on arbitral decision, that party can request the court for cancellation of the arbitral award.
+In the event voting majority is not reached, the arbitration award shall be delivered in the opinion of the President of the Arbitration Council within 30 days from the date of an arbitral award, if either party does not agree on arbitral decision, that party can request the court for cancellation of the arbitral award.
 The parties then can further forward the disputes to the court for settlement, unless otherwise agreed.

 Bodies resolving disputes outside Vietnam

 Parties to a dispute can submit their dispute to an international or foreign arbitration center to issue settlement award outside or inside Vietnam.
-This, however, may not always be a better solution than Vietnamese arbitration because of expensiveness, meanwhile the local enforcement is unlikely compared to arbitral awards made by Vietnamese arbitration although Vietnam has joined the 1958 New York Convention for the Recognition and Enforcement of Foreign Arbitral Awards and passed also the Ordinance on Recognition and Enforcement of Foreign Arbitral Awards in September 1995, which has been replaced by related regulations in the current Civil Proceedings Code adopted on 25 November 2015.
+This, however, may not always be a better solution than Vietnamese arbitration because of expensiveness, meanwhile the local enforcement is unlikely compared to arbitral awards made by Vietnamese arbitration although Vietnam has joined the 1958 New York Convention for the Recognition and Enforcement of Foreign Arbitral Awards (“New York Convention”) and passed also the Ordinance on Recognition and Enforcement of Foreign Arbitral Awards in September 1995, which has been replaced by related regulations in the current Civil Proceedings Code adopted on 25 November 2015 (“Civil Proceedings Code”).

 With respect to local arbitral awards, unlike in the past, the enforcement of the arbitral awards has been now identified quite clear and obviously improved in the Ordinance and then, Law respectively.
 If an arbitral award is not voluntarily respected by the losing party, after 30 days from the date of the arbitral award, the victorious can request the enforcement teams to force the implementation.